TalusBio/timsbuktoolkit/README.md

 timsseek is a collection of Rust-based tools designed for efficient processing and analysis of timsTOF mass spectrometry data.
 The project consists of several components:

-- `timsquery`
-    - Implements a series of modular indices+aggregators+queries that can be used to query timsTOF data.
+- `timsquery`: Library implementing a series of modular indices+aggregators+queries that can be used to query timsTOF data.
-    - It also compoiles to a cli that can be used to query the data.
+- `timsquery_cli`: Command-line interface for querying timsTOF data using the timsquery library.
 - `timsseek`: Implement spectral library reading+build and core logic to score peptide-data matches.
 - `timsseek_cli`: Command-line interface for a peptide-centric search engine.
 - `timsseek_rts`